-- b) No obstacles should be above the BM to enable holding leveling staves vertically and the BM location should be suitable to set up bipod or any other surveying instruments and work conveniently. - c) BM bolt should emerge minimum 5 mm above concrete to facilitate free movements of leveling staves.
+- a) Every 500m interval BM should be established and their base and the collar should be concreted. - b) No obstacles should be above the BM to enable holding leveling staves vertically and the BM location should be suitable to set up bipod or any other surveying instruments and work conveniently. - c) BM bolt should emerge minimum 8mm above concrete to facilitate free movements of leveling staves.

-On successful competition of monumentation, following documents should be prepared and send them to DSG (Geodetic) for further action.
+On successful competition of monumentation, following documents should be prepared and send them to DSG(Geodetic) for further action.

 - a) A complete diagram to be prepared for each BM in a Field Book giving all information shown in Annexure X. Minimum of 3 tie measurements for prominent permanent features should be shown in the diagram.
-An approximate coordinate of monument to be taken with Hand Held GPS receiver and mentioned in field note. - b) Prepare a 1:50,000 location diagram / kml file showing newly established control points. - c) Scan relevant FBB pages and name those images with respective reference number.
+An approximate coordinate of monument to be taken with Hand Held GPS receiver and mentioned in field note. - b) Prepare a 1:50,000 location diagram / kml file showing newly established control points - c) Scan relevant FBB pages and named those images with respective reference number